Secodis/TSS-WEB/Controls/SSDLC_Secure-Operation.md

 6. **Restrict Production Access:** Access to the production environment MUST be granted strictly on a need-to-know and least-privilege basis (see [{{site.TITLE_SSDLC_SECOP_ADMINACCESS}}]({{site.URL_SSDLC_SECOPP_ADMINACCESS}})) and SHOULD be automated where possible.

 ## {{site.TITLE_SSDLC_SECOP_HARDENING}}

-1. **Harden Pre-Deployment:** Systems (e.g., web servers, application servers, container platforms, content management systems, cloud platforms, or other runtime environments) MUST be hardened according to common best practices before being used in a production stage.
+Systems (e.g., web servers, application servers, container platforms, content management systems, cloud platforms, or other runtime environments) MUST be hardened according to common best practices before being used in a production stage.

-2. **Verify Effective Hardening:** Systems in production MUST be periodically and automatically tested for insufficient hardening.

 This includes:
 - A hardened OS (e.g. using a hardened base image, see below)